2026-04-15 14:12:05 | EST

 Revenue Estimate ***

-Free US stock valuation multiples and PEG ratio analysis to identify reasonably priced growth companies.
-Our valuation framework helps you find stocks with the right balance of growth and value characteristics.
+Free US stock earnings analysis and guidance reviews to understand company fundamentals and future prospects.
+Our earnings season coverage includes detailed analysis of financial results and what they mean for your investment thesis.
 Columbia Sportswear Company (COLM) recently released its official the previous quarter earnings results, reporting adjusted earnings per share (EPS) of $1.73 and total quarterly revenue of $3.397 billion.
 The quarter, which covers the key cold-weather and holiday shopping period, is typically one of the highest-demand windows for the outdoor and active apparel maker, as consumers purchase winter outerwear, footwear, and gift items across its multi-brand portfolio.
 Ahead of the release, consensus

 Executive Summary